kubeshop/testkube/README.md

 -->

 # Welcome to Testkube
-Your friendly cloud-native framework for reliable software testing in Kubernetes.
+Your friendly cloud-native testing framework for Kubernetes.
-Testkube natively integrates tests into the cluster by making it very simple to configure the testing phase of your CI/CD while adding lots of extra capabilities.

-Testkube decouples test artifacts and execution from CI/CD tooling; tests are meant to be part of your clusters state and can be executed as needed:
+Testkube natively integrates test orchestration and execution into Kubernetes and your CI/CD/GitOps pipeline.
+It decouples test artifacts and execution from CI/CD tooling; tests are meant to be part of your clusters state and can be executed as needed:
 - Kubectl pluggin
 - Externally triggered via API (CI, external tooling, etc)
 - Automatically on deployment of annotated/labeled services/pods/etc (WIP)

 Testkube advantages:
-- Avoid vendor lock-in for test orchestration and execution in CI/CD  pipelines
+- Avoids vendor lock-in for test orchestration and execution in CI/CD  pipelines
 - Makes it easy to orchestrate and run any kind of tests - functional, load/performance, security, compliance, etc. in your clusters, without having to wrap them in docker-images or providing network access
 - Makes it possible to decouple test execution from build processes; engineers should be able to run specific tests whenever needed
-- Centralize all test results in a consistent format for "actionable QA analytics"
+- Centralizes all test results in a consistent format for "actionable QA analytics"
-- Provide a modular architecture for adding new types of test scripts and executors
+- Provides a modular architecture for adding new types of test scripts and executors

 Main TestKube components are: